 Found in the foothills east of Santa Ana, Irvine Lake offers a hilly Southern California retreat with good fishing, including cold-season trout.
 See the updated stocking schedule below.

-The reservoir is practically in the backyard for residents of Orange County, and is an excellent option for a weekend day trip with the whole family.
+The reservoir is practically in the backyard for residents of Orange County and is an excellent option for a weekend day trip with the whole family.
 Heck, I fished Irvine Lake when I was a kid, usually for the winter trout season.

-The lake also is even home to some stocked sturgeon that occasionally surprise anglers expecting a trout or catfish to pick up their bait.
+The lake is also home to some stocked sturgeon that occasionally surprise anglers expecting a trout or catfish to pick up their bait.
 A rare bout with one of these giants will leave your arms feeling sore but your heart racing with excitement.

 While the trout fishery is best during the cooler months, catfish are stocked during the warm seasons (often starting in spring) to keep the catches coming all year.
 In fact, though trout are popular, Irvine Lake really shines brightly for catfish.

 Due to the lake’s proximity to millions of people, it can be quite busy here with anglers lining the shoreline when the fishing is best.

 To further heighten the demand with limited supply, at this writing access is only allowed during designated hours from Friday to Sunday.

 At least at 750 acres, it’s a large lake with room for quite a few anglers to spread out.

 In addition to the limited days and hours, the fishing regulations are different and sometimes stricter here than most places, although they are fairly simple to follow.